Devops-Lung/Delpoy_Redmine/README.md

-# Delpoy_Redmine
-Deploy Redmine Server on Alibaba Cloud Using Terraform and Ansible
+# Delpoy Redmine Using Terrafrom and Ansible